-The REIT may require extensive financial resources to implement its future growth strategy.
+The REIT is subject to interest rate risks in renewing maturing debt and also may require extensive financial resources to implement its future growth strategy.
 When concluding financing agreements or extending such agreements, the REIT will depend on its ability to agree on terms, including in respect of interest payments and, if applicable, amortization that will not impair the REIT's desired AFFO and that do not restrict its ability to make distributions to Unitholders.
-The REIT may in the future incur debt with variable interest rates, including pursuant to any subsequent advances under the Fannie Mae Loan, if the current historical low level of interest rates continues.
-Given the historically low interest rates, there is a risk that interest rates will increase.
-An increase in interest rates could result in a significant increase in the amount paid by the REIT to service any such variable interest rate debt, potentially resulting in a decrease in or the elimination of distributions to Unitholders, which could materially adversely affect the trading price of the Units.
+The REIT has debt with variable interest rates, and may incur further such debt in the future including pursuant to any advances under the Fannie Mae Loan.
+An increase in interest rates may lead prospective investors to expect higher distributions, while simultaneously resulting in a significant increase in the amount paid by the REIT to service any such variable interest rate debt, potentially resulting in a decrease in or the elimination of distributions to Unitholders, which could materially adversely affect the trading price of the Units.
 In addition, increasing interest rates may put competitive pressure on the levels of distributable income made by the REIT to Unitholders, increasing the level of competition for capital faced by the REIT, which could have a material adverse effect on the trading price of the Units.